librenms/librenms/doc/Alerting/Templates.md

 # <a name="templates">Templates</a>

 Templates can be assigned to a single or a group of rules and can contain any kind of text.
+There is also a default template which is used for any rule that isn't associated with a template.
+This template can be found under `Alert Templates` page and can be edited.
+It also has an option revert it back to its default content.

 The template-parser understands `if` and `foreach` controls and replaces certain placeholders with information gathered about the alert.